alxegorov/grafana_nginx/README.md

-# Grafana with Nginx in containers
+# Grafana with Nginx in docker containers
 Grafana and inginx in docer conatainers
 Functions:
   -LDAP Authorisation
-     -Voluem for grafan db and plugins
+  -Voluem for grafana db and plugins